BBarbour-Dev/vue-express-auth0/README.md

 `npm install` in the root folder and then the `client` folder, as they have separate node_modules and packages.

-To run the dev environment run `npm run client-dev' in one terminal and 'npm run server-dev' in another terminal.
+To run the dev environment run `npm run client-dev` in one terminal and `npm run server-dev` in another terminal.

 ## Server/Client